Gibraltar decides to free seized Iranian tanker; U.S. seeks to hold it

 The Trump administration has imposed sanctions on Iran with the aim of halting its oil exports altogether.
 European countries have lifted sanctions against Iran itself though they still have a ban on selling oil to Syria, in place since 2011.

-Britain, which has insisted its Iran policy will not change under new Prime Minister Boris Johnson who took office last month, has repeatedly indicated it wants a compromise over the tanker.
+Britain, which has insisted its Iran policy will not change under new Prime Minister Boris Johnson, who took office last month, has repeatedly indicated it wants a compromise over the tanker.

 U.S. national security adviser John Bolton visited London from Sunday to Tuesday, offering U.S. help on Britain’s exit from the EU, due on Oct.
 31. Britain has announced plans to join a U.S.-led maritime security mission in the Gulf.

-Additional reporting by Michael Holden, Kate Holton, William James, Estelle Shirbon, Bozorgmehr Sharafedin, Mariano Valladolid, Ingrid Melander and Jon Nazca; Writing by Guy Faulconbridge; Editing by Mark Heinrich
+Reporting by Guy Faulconbridge in London and Marco Trujillo in Gibraltar; Additional reporting by Michael Holden, Kate Holton, William James, Estelle Shirbon, Bozorgmehr Sharafedin, Mariano Valladolid, Ingrid Melander and Jon Nazca; Writing by Guy Faulconbridge; Editing by Mark Heinrich and Leslie Adler